includeos/mothership_documentation/Upgrading.rst

 Upgrading Mothership
 =======================================

-When a new version of Mothership is available you will have to rebuild your Mothership docker image to go to the new version.

-Keeping all data intact
+Keeping all data
 -----------------------
+When upgrading to a new version of Mothership all configuration and runtime files are kept in two directories:

+  ``config_files``
+    Contains all users and passwords, any TLS certificates and configuration files.
+  ``runtime_files``
-All the runtime data (images, NaCls, uplinks) used by Mothership is kept in the folder called ``runtime_files``.
-The :ref:`Quick-start` mounted this directory to a docker volume named ``mothership_storage``.
-If this volume is kept intact all the files will be used by the new version of Mothership.
+    All the runtime data (images, NaCls, uplinks, logs) used by Mothership.

-The other set of data used is kept in the folder ``config_files``.
-This is mounted from the host and will therefore be intact as well.
+When stopping the Mothership make sure these two directories are kept intact.

 Pull changes
 ------------